ungive/discord-music-presence/documentation/translations.md

 You will get a notification in the `#translations` announcement channel on the [Discord server](https://discord-invite.musicpresence.app).

+It is always a good idea to look at your translations directly in the app, as it gives a different perspective, since you'll see them in the place and context where the translations are actually used.
+To do that you can ping me in the `#translations` channel and I will send you an updated version of Music Presence that has your translations built-in.

+Please check for the following things once you see your translations in the app:
+- Does every translation read naturally and does it convey its intended meaning?
+- Is the name of the language under the Settings > Language menu accurate?
+- Adjust your translations, if you see any room for improvement.
+You can ping me again, if you want another version of Music Presence with any updated translations.

 Before every release of Music Presence
 I lock the Weblate project and review the translations in the GitHub repository, after which they make their way into the next Music Presence release.
+In some cases I might come back to you, if I find anything that does not seem right to me.

+Thank you for helping with making Music Presence accessible to more people!

 ## Attribution of your work